smaht-dac/smaht-pipeline-utils/docs/deploy_pipeline.rst

 To check that the software is correctly installed, try to run ``smaht_pipeline_utils``.
 If installed from source, this command may fail with a bash "command not found" error, try ``poetry run smaht_pipeline_utils`` instead.

-Set Up Credentials and Environmental Variables
+Set Up Credentials and Environment Variables
 ==============================================

 .. _auth_vars: